-This Gifts and Benefits policy has been developed to guide Councillors and Council officers on the Council's expected process with regard to the acceptance of gifts and benefits.
+This policy applies to all Councillors and staff and has been developed to provide guidance on the expected process with regard to the acceptance of gifts and benefits.
 This will therefore minimise the potential for breaches of the Local Government Act 1989 (the Act) to occur.